 Arrange on a plate and drizzle the sesame-soy vinaigrette over the top.

 Looking for more salad recipes?

 This recipe was originally published in December 2012 and updated March 2022.

-Baby Bok Choy and Carrot Salad with Sesame-Soy Vinaigrette Recipe
+Baby Bok Choy Salad with Sesame-Soy Vinaigrette Recipe

 Adapted from The Cozy Apron